AzureAD/passport-azure-ad/README.md

   * This option only applies to the login request, in other words, the request which is not supposed to contain code or id_token.
 Passport saves the `tenantIdOrName` value in session before sending the authentication request.
 When we receive a request containing code or id_token, we retrieve the saved `tenantIdOrName` value from session and use that value.
   * If you are using B2C common endpoint, then `tenantIdOrName` must be used for every login request.

+* `domain_hint`: if you want to specify the domain that the user should use to sign in.
+This option is not supported for B2C tenant.

+* `login_hint`: if you want to prefill the username with a given value in the login page.
+The value should be the `upn` of an user, not the email (most times they are the same though).

+* `prompt`: v1 and v2 endpoint support `login`, `consent` and `admin_conset`; B2C endpoint only supports `login`.

 Example:

 ```